U.S. Ebola patient at Nebraska hospital eats, listens to music

 Dr. Rick Sacra, 51, arrived at the hospital on Friday.
 He contracted Ebola while working at a hospital in Liberia, one of five West African countries affected by an outbreak.

-The World Health Organization said on Monday the Ebola virus is spreading fast in Liberia, where many thousands of new cases are expected over the coming three weeks.
+The World Health Organisation said on Monday the Ebola virus is spreading fast in Liberia, where many thousands of new cases are expected over the coming three weeks.

 The outbreak in West Africa has killed more than 2,000 people and infected about 4,000 since it began in March.
 The virus kills about half of those who contract it.